What Is a Ketone Test?

 Ketone production is the result of your liver turning fat into ketones and sending them into your bloodstream.
 Your muscles and other tissues can then use them for fuel.
 The breakdown of ketones is known as ketosis.
 Your body also will go into ketosis if you're not eating enough carbohydrates.

-For a person without diabetes, this process doesn’t become an issue.
-But when you have diabetes, things can run out of control and you build up too many ketones in your blood.
+For a person without diabetes, this process usually doesn’t become an issue.
+But when you have diabetes, things can get out of control and you can build up too many ketones in your blood.
 If the level goes too high, it can become life-threatening.

 Who Needs a Ketone Test?